If A Guy Who Ghosted Texts You Again, Here’s How To Handle It

-Elite Daily spoke to experts to figure out how best to handle it when a guy who ghosted you shows up again.
+So, here’s how to best handle it when someone who ghosted you shows up again in your texts.

 Stef Safran, a Chicago-based matchmaker, agrees and says it's important to really take your time assessing that first communication.
-"See how they start communicating with you,” says Safran.
-“If it's just a quick text to say 'Hi,' allow them to make more of an effort."
+"See how they start communicating with you," Safran says.
+"If it's just a quick text to say 'Hi,' allow them to make more of an effort."

-When you receive a text from someone who ghosted you, give it all the time you need to make sure you are reading it correctly and that they are making an appropriate amount of effort.
-They ghosted you already, so they aren't starting with a baseline level of trust.
-They are starting from less than zero.
+When you receive a text from someone who previously ghosted you, give it all the time you need to make sure you’re reading it correctly and that they’re making an appropriate amount of effort.
+They’ve ghosted you once already, so they aren't starting with a baseline level of your trust — they need to earn it.

 2. Think About How You Feel

-April Masini, a New York-based relationship expert, also says that figuring out why he did it is important because it may not always be the worst-case scenario: “If a guy ghosts you because this is his normal behavior, move on.
-He's cowardly and rude.
-But... if he ghosted you because there was a miscommunication and he did contact you, but the email or text didn't go through, or it's in your spam folder, give him another chance."
+April Masini, a New York-based relationship expert, also says that figuring out why they ghosted is important — it may not always be the worst-case scenario.
+"If [someone] ghosts you because this is [their] normal behavior, move on.
+It’s cowardly and rude.
+But... if [they] ghosted you because there was a miscommunication and [they] did contact you but the email or text didn't go through, or it's in your spam folder, give [them] another chance."

-"The reason for the behavior is often just as important as the behavior itself, so if he comes back, and you're still interested, get a little intel," she continues.
+"The reason for the behavior is often just as important as the behavior itself, so if [they] come back and you're still interested, get a little intel," she continues.
 Either way, if they did actually ghost you, make sure they understand how it made you feel.

-4. Consider If It's Worth The Risk Of Him Ghosting Again
+4. Consider If It's Worth The Risk Of Being Ghosted Again

-Chlipala says it's probably not: “Ask yourself if you really want someone in your life who chooses to ghost rather than clearly communicate about what's going on with him.
+Chlipala says it's probably not.
+"Ask yourself if you really want someone in your life who chooses to ghost rather than clearly communicate about what's going on.
 It won't get any better just because you're dating or in a relationship.
-If you've been ghosted, the person did you a favor by getting out of your life, so don't let him back in.”
+If you've been ghosted, the person did you a favor by getting out of your life, so don't let [them] back in,” she says.

-If he's someone whom you know wasn't going to be that great for you long-term, it's really not a good idea to spend any more time on his childish antics.
-Similarly, even if you aren't sure about long-term potential but you know you wouldn't be happy if he ghosted again, move on.
+If the person is someone you know wasn't going to be great for you long-term, it may not be a good idea to waste any more time on a relationship with them.

 5. Tread Carefully If You Decide To Move Forward

-Richardson says it's also not a bad idea to keep your guard up: “Be aware that he is still likely to let you down.
-He has shown you already that he is capable of leaving you hanging, so do not assume that he's sorry and/or that he will not do it again."
+Richardson says it's not a bad idea to keep your guard up.
+"Be aware that [they’re] still likely to let you down.
+[They’ve] shown you already that [they’re] capable of leaving you hanging, so do not assume [they’re] sorry and/or that [they] will not do it again."